How are aptitude tests useful in assessing talent?

 Specific aptitude tests evaluate skills or abilities related to a specific job or field of study.
 For example, verbal aptitude testing is used to assess a candidate's language skills and reasoning ability.

-General aptitude tests, on the other hand, measure a wider range of cognitive abilities by using such as numerical reasoning test, verbal reasoning test, abstract reasoning test, and critical thinking test.
+General aptitude tests, on the other hand, measure a wider range of cognitive abilities, such as numerical reasoning, verbal reasoning, abstract reasoning, and critical thinking.

 Some popular types of aptitude tests under both categories are: